What is breast cancer?

 -

-Breast density
+Breast (chest) density

 Breast tissue is made up of dense and fatty tissue.
 Dense tissue, or fibroglandular tissue, is made up of ducts, glands for making milk and supportive tissue.
-Breast density is measured by how much dense breast tissue a breast has compared to fatty tissue.
+Breast (chest) density is measured by how much dense tissue a breast has compared to fatty tissue.

-Breast density cannot be changed but it can be affected by other factors such as age, menopause and hormone replacement therapy.
+Breast (chest) density cannot be changed but it can be affected by other factors such as age, menopause and hormone replacement therapy.
 If you have dense breasts and have concerns about your risk of developing breast cancer, talk with your doctor or nurse practitioner about breast cancer screening recommendations.

 -